How To Set Up And Use WordPress Permalinks

 Using Permalinks To Improve Your WordPress SEO

-In this step-by-step tutorial, you will learn how to configure your WordPress permalinks to display posts using SEO-friendly URLs instead of the default linking structure and help every new post you add automatically get better indexing in Google.
+In this step-by-step tutorial, you will learn how to set up your WordPress permalinks to display posts using SEO-friendly URLs instead of the default URL structure and help every new post you publish on your site or blog automatically get better indexing in Google.

 Setting Up WordPress Permalinks

-Log into your WordPress administration area and click on Settings > Permalinks
+Log into your WP admin and select Settings > Permalinks

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create a “pretty” permalink instead for our posts.
-To do this, we will need to specify a different Permalink structure than the default.
+We want to create search engine friendly URLs instead for our posts.
+To do this, we will need to specify a different Permalink structure than the one set by default.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create search engine-friendly URLs …